cjolowicz/cookiecutter-hypermodern-python/docs/guide.md

 :::

 [mypy] is the pioneer and _de facto_ reference implementation of static type checking in Python.
-Invoke mypy via Nox, as explained in the section {ref}`The mypy session`.
+Invoke mypy via Nox, as explained in the section [The mypy session](the-mypy-session).

 mypy is configured in the `pyproject.toml` file, using the `tool.mypy` table.
-For details about supported configuration options, see the [official reference][https://mypy.readthedocs.io/en/stable/config_file.html].
+For details about supported configuration options, see the [official reference][mypy configuration].

 The {{ HPC }} enables several configuration options which are off by default.
 The following options are enabled for strictness and enhanced output: